cosmos/cosmos-sdk/docs/architecture/adr-015-ibc-packet-receiver.md

 `handleAcknowledgementPacket`, `handleTimeoutPacket` of the routing module, respectively.

 The side effects of `RecvPacket`, `VerifyAcknowledgement`, `VerifyTimeout` will be extracted out into separated functions, `WriteAcknowledgement`, `DeleteCommitment`, `DeleteCommitmentTimeout`, respectively, which will be called by the application handlers after the execution.

-`WriteAcknowledgement` writes the acknowledgement to the state that can be verified by the counterparty chain and increments the sequence to prevent double execution. `DeleteCommitment` will delete the commitment stored, `DeleteCommitmentTimeout` will delete the commitment and close channel in case of ordered channel.
+`WriteAcknowledgement` writes the acknowledgement to the state that can be verified by the counter-party chain and increments the sequence to prevent double execution. `DeleteCommitment` will delete the commitment stored, `DeleteCommitmentTimeout` will delete the commitment and close channel in case of ordered channel.